choria-io/go-backplane/README.md

 }
 ```

-A simple version of this can be seen here:
+A simple version that builds on the example above can be seen here:

 ```go
 func (a *App) Pause() {